What Is the Best Fence Material for Canadian Weather?

-A fence is a long-term privacy, security, street appeal and property value investment.
-Making the right decision can save you time, money and frustration in the long run.
-The faulty decision, however, can bend, break, rust, or require repair all the time.
+A fence is a long-term investment in privacy, safety, curb appeal, and property value.
+The right choice can save you time, money, and frustration over the years.
+The wrong choice, however, may warp, crack, rust, or require constant repairs.

 Understanding Canadian Weather Challenges